 If high relative humidity levels occur inside your new home during periods of very cold weather, condensation and frost on the inside face of the windows can occur.
 This is a ventilation issue and is not a fault with the window.
-Condensation can result in the growth of mold on the window frame that can be controlled with a mild solution of bleach and water.
+Condensation can result in the growth of mold on the window frame that can be controlled with a surfactant such as Lysol or Clorox anti-bacterial disinfectants.